-Sustainable habits that minimize our impact on the environment, thus helping curb pollution and climate change, are more important — and prevalent — than ever.
+Sustainable habits that minimize your impact on the environment, thus helping curb pollution and climate change, are more important — and prevalent — than ever.
 When it comes to the beauty industry, for example, you've probably already noticed terms like paraben-free, clean, or sustainably sourced on countless products.
 But that's not all.
 Brands are partnering up with groups such as TerraCycle and Plastic Bank to help eliminate waste, and there's an increased focus on water reduction and renewable energy at corporate levels.
-Overall, creating a more sustainable beauty routine, while sometimes creating less options, is proving to be worth it — both for the skin, hair and body, and for the face.
+Overall, creating a more sustainable beauty routine, while sometimes creating less options, is proving to be worth it — for consumers and the planet.

 So what does that mean to make your personal beauty routine more sustainable and to actively reduce your footprint?
 It starts with the very doable task of choosing more eco-friendly products.
 For Romain Gaillard, founder of the planet-friendly beauty destination, The Detox Market, he suggests looking at the product as a whole.
 "Packaging is a huge aspect of sustainability, but there are a lot of approaches, like ingredient sourcing, waterless formulating, shipping weight, or how long it takes a product to break down (if it does at all)."